Dump months: Awards calendar

 New films shown publicly anywhere for the first time after January 1 themselves are ineligible for Oscars until the following year, by which time they will likely have been forgotten by critics, audiences and voters.
 The Silence of the Lambs, winner of the 1991 Academy Award for Best Picture, is a rare exception, as the only film in the post-studio era released in the first two months of its year to go on to win that Oscar.
 Burr calls it "the grand exception to the January Movies Will Never Amount to Anything rule," and finds that only one other classic of the late 20th century, Dr. Strangelove, was a January release.
 (Note: Its premiere had originally been scheduled for the preceding November, but was postponed due to the Kennedy assassination.)
-The 2017 satirical horror film Get Out is another example of a movie released in the months of January and February that went on to be nominated for various Academy Awards such as Best Picture, eventually winning one for Best Original Screenplay.
+Modern examples of early releases that received Best Picture nominations includes Get Out (2017), Everything Everywhere All at Once (2022), and Sinners (2025).
+In all of the listed examples, the films exceeded box office expectations thanks to positive word of mouth, enabling them to sustain momentum into awards season.

 Theaters will also still be running any holiday-season hits even if they had not been nominated for awards, further reducing the screens available for new movies.
 Ray Subers, an editor at Box Office Mojo, says there are two types of January moviegoer that keep December releases on screens throughout the months.
 "Discerning adult audiences", he told The Atlantic in 2012, spend the month congregating to those films on critics' lists for the best of the year they have not yet gotten to see, while "the general moviegoers are seeing the event films of December."